Comparing Panel and Streamlit#

 Panel Layout Example

 Streamlit is an alternative to Panel, Jupyter, Bokeh, and Dash.
 Like Jupyter, Streamlit provides an interactive, incremental way to build apps.
 Streamlit works with Python text files written in a separate editor, while Jupyter uses a web-based notebook cell editor.
-Although a web-based editor makes it simple to work locally on remote files, using a local Python text file allows users to maximize their productivity by choosing their own favorite editor.
-Dash, Panel, and Bokeh all also support bare Python files developed in a local editor, and like Streamlit they can all also watch that file and automatically re-run the file when you change it in the editor (e.g. for Panel, launch panel serve --show --autoreload file.py to watch the Python file and re-launch the served app on any changes).
+Although a web-based editor simplifies working locally on remote files, using a local Python text file enables users to maximize productivity by choosing their preferred editor.
+Dash, Panel, and Bokeh also support bare Python files developed in a local editor.
+Similarly, like Streamlit, they all watch that file and automatically re-run it when changes occur in the editor (e.g., for Panel, launch panel serve --show --autoreload file.py to watch the Python file and re-launch the served app on any changes).

-Streamlit’s key difference from those other tools is that with Streamlit, the entire Python source file is effectively re-run every time a widget changes value, which has the advantage of not allowing confusing out-of-order execution of notebook cells, and also can make it simpler to reason about state in general.
-However, for this approach to be practical, it requires all lengthy computations to be made cacheable, which is not always straightforward and can introduce its own highly complicated reasoning about state.
-Moreover, the Streamlit approach has similar downsides as for Dash’s lack of server-side state, in that it becomes difficult to generate responsive apps for complex situations that need a precise mapping between a widget event and a specific small bit of Python code.
-Panel thus has better support for fully reactive applications, where each widget or component of a plot is explicitly and specifically tied to a bit of computation, re-running only the tiniest bit of code that is needed for that particular action.
-In this way Panel can support much larger, more complex applications when needed, allowing specific behaviors to be implemented and delivered independently rather than only as part of a tightly connected, monolithic script.
+A key difference with Streamlit is that the entire Python source file is effectively re-run every time a widget changes value, preventing confusing out-of-order execution of notebook cells and simplifying reasoning about state.
+However, this approach necessitates making all lengthy computations cacheable, which is not always straightforward and can introduce complexities in state management.
+Moreover, similar to Dash’s lack of server-side state, Streamlit’s approach can make it challenging to generate responsive apps for complex situations requiring a precise mapping between a widget event and specific Python code.
+In contrast, Panel offers better support for fully reactive applications, where each widget or plot component is explicitly tied to computation, re-running only the necessary code for that action.
+Consequently, Panel can support larger, more complex applications, allowing specific behaviors to be implemented and delivered independently.

-Another major difference is that Panel, in contrast to Streamlit, fully supports Jupyter notebooks, for when you wish to preserve a series of text/code/output steps as an exploratory record, whether to document a workflow for later reproducibility, to tell a story about data, or for any other approach where having individual outputs per cell is useful.
-Thus Panel does not require you to make a binary switch between “exploring some data” or “telling a story” and “developing an app”; it simply lets you use widgets and layouts whenever they are useful or appropriate, without ever having a cost to switch between such activities.
-Of course, Panel does not require Jupyter, but because it supports Jupyter fully it is usable in a wide range of situations for which Streamlit is not designed.
+Another significant difference is that Panel fully supports Jupyter notebooks, unlike Streamlit, enabling users to preserve a series of text/code/output steps as an exploratory record.
+This capability is valuable for documenting workflows for reproducibility, storytelling with data, or any approach where individual outputs per cell are useful.
+Panel eliminates the need to switch between “exploring data” or “telling a story” and “developing an app,” allowing users to use widgets and layouts whenever they are useful or appropriate without incurring a cost to switch activities.
+While Panel does not require Jupyter, its full support extends its usability to various situations for which Streamlit is not designed.

-One more key difference between Streamlit and Panel is the organization of the developer community.
-Streamlit is run and owned by Snowflake, while Panel was developed at Anaconda and was not developed as a product.
-This difference means that Panel does not have many of the same commercial incentives.
-As a consequence you won’t have to provide your email or opt out of telemetry data collection.
-We have never collected or had plans to collect telemetry data from our users apps.
+Another key distinction between Streamlit and Panel is the organization of the developer community.
+Streamlit is run and owned by Snowflake, while Panel was developed at Anaconda without being conceived as a product.
+This difference means that Panel does not have the same commercial incentives.
+As a consequence, you won’t have to provide your email or opt out of telemetry data collection.
+We have never collected or had plans to collect telemetry data from our users’ apps.
+Furthermore, we would not ask for access to your private GitHub accounts for deployment if we offered free deployment, as it contradicts our core values.

-Overall, Panel can be used in a much wider range of applications than Streamlit, including exploratory data analysis and capturing a reproducible workflow in a Jupyter notebook, developing a simple Streamlit-like app, or developing complex, multi-page responsive apps, all without having to switch frameworks or learn a new set of tools.
-Panel supports the entire life cycle of data science, engineering, or scientific artifacts, not just a narrow task of developing a specific type of simple app.
+Overall, Panel can be used in a much wider range of applications than Streamlit, including exploratory data analysis and capturing a reproducible workflow in a Jupyter notebook, developing a simple Streamlit-like app, or creating complex, multi-page responsive apps, all without the need to switch frameworks or learn new tools.
+Panel supports the entire life cycle of data science, engineering, or scientific artifacts, rather than merely the task of developing a specific type of simple app.

 Code Examples#